What is AI Slop? The 7 Dimensions of Generic Design

 Sailop checks:

-- Padding variation between sections (same padding everywhere = slop)
+- Padding variation between sections

-- Gap consistency vs. intentional variation
+- Gap consistency vs. deliberate variation

 How Sailop Scores These Dimensions